ga-wdi-lessons/js-higher-order-functions/readme.md

 ## Learning Objectives

-- Describe what a higher order function is
+- Define a higher order function (in terms of what input/output these functions can take)
-- Use higher order functions to iterate over a list
+- Use higher order functions to iterate over lists
 - Describe the uses of `forEach`, `map`, `filter`, and `reduce`
 - Define `every` and `some`
 - Describe a closure